openstax/napkin-notes/kevin/ecosystem_processes_and_dataflow.md

 ### Additional Concerns

+#### Multiple Ecosystems

+Because there are no interactions between `Ecosystems`, there is no problem with having several of them simultaneously.

+It is worth noting that,
+even though `Ecosystem` are logically independent, it is anticipated that the content of many `Ecosystems` will overlap significantly.
+This overlap provides `Tutor` with many opportunities for caching content and sharing immutable resources between `Ecosystems`.

 #### Reproducibility

 To simplify the process of re-creating `Ecosystems` in different deployment environments (production, QA, dev, etc.),